DavidEWarrenPhD/book/docs/usecases/datastorage_for_institutions.rst

+..
+ATTN: Link used in clone() docstring
-.. _usecase_datastore:
+.. _usecase-scalable-datastore:

-Building a scalable data storage for scientific computing
+Building a scalable data store for scientific computing
 ---------------------------------------------------------

 Research can require enormous amounts of data.
 Such data needs to be accessed by